Court Process

 If charges are filed...

-Once charged with a crime, the abuser is then called the defendant.
+Once an abuser is charged with a crime, they are then known as the defendant.
 After charges are filed, an arraignment hearing is held.
 The defendant is informed of the charges and enters a plea of guilty or not guilty.
 The judge may decide to set bail (monetary amount), or allow the defendant to be released.
-While it is not required, you can attend the arraignment hearing to ask the judge to consider your opinion on bail.
+While it is not required, you can attend the arraignment hearing to ask the judge to consider your opinion on the subject of bail.
 Your advocate can help you do this.
-If you have concerns about release, contact your advocate.
+If you have concerns about a defendant's release, contact your advocate.

 What is a No Contact Order?